chairfull/GodotTwee/README.md

 ```

 # Signals
-To fire on a signal use the `ON` block.
+To animate on a signal use the `ON` block.

 You can define animations for many signals at once.
 When a signal is emitted, other tweens defined in the `Twee` will be ended/killed.